soda-inria/sklearn-engine-benchmarks/README.md

 but are also easily readable, sortable and filterable in a google spreadsheet available [here](https://docs.google.com/spreadsheets/d/1te_3jY6vI4wo3-V7xbmWQai5Mdh5plWdLst2ox0wuLM/edit#gid=1392436075).

-The google spreadsheet **is always up to date**, when changes are commited to a file and pushed to the main branch of this repository, a github workflow will automatically publish the changes to the worksheet accordingly.
+The google spreadsheet **is always up to date**, when changes are commited to a CSV file and pushed to the main branch of this repository, a github workflow will automatically publish the changes to the worksheet accordingly.